ccardea/osy-site/yoga/asana.md

 - *ananta* = Endless, infinite, eternal, boundless, inexhaustible
 - *samāpatti* = Meeting, encountering; assuming an original form

-[Accompanied by] relaxation of effort [and the mind] assuming the form of the infinite.
+[Accompanied by] relaxation of effort [with the mind] assuming the form of the infinite.

 Most translators shy away from the literal meaning of *samapatti* that is used here.
 Patanjali himself defines *samapatti* as an advanced form of object-focused meditation practice (Sutra 1.41).
 The apparent meaning is that the yogi should relax to the point where he feels that his body has dissolved into infinity.